 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Be careful here, we don't want to step into a hot spring or a boiling mud pool.

-My mother told me that when she was a girl she had witnessed a man accidentally stepping into a hot spring, and the skin peeled off immediately as if he had been wearing pantyhose!
+My mother told me that when she was a girl, she had witnessed a man accidentally step into a hot spring, and his skin peeled off immediately, as if he had been wearing pantyhose!

+The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland